-With the passing of the 2018 Farm Bill (also known as the Agricultural Improvement Act of 2018), it appears that CBD is federally legal across the United States.
+With the passing of the 2018 Farm Bill (also known as the Agricultural Improvement Act of 2018), it appears that CBD and its legality federally legal across the United States.
 But is it really?
 The short answer is… sort of.

 Legality on the Federal Level